 Are you a college student interested in learning more about the workings of the United States Senate and federal legislation affecting Arkansans?
 If so, you should consider applying to intern in any of my seven offices across Arkansas or my Washington, D.C. office.

 By assisting my state staff, interns have the opportunity to gain firsthand knowledge about how a Senator’s office provides constituent services, interacts with the community and serves as a liaison to the Washington, D.C. office.

 Interns in the Washington, D.C. office will have an opportunity to learn about the legislative process and the federal government by working closely with the legislative, communications and constituent services staff members.

 Along with this incredible experience, interns in my office will receive academic credit for their work.

-During the summer we offer two five-week sessions; this year’s session dates are May 28th – June 28th and July 1st – August 2nd.
-The deadline to apply is March 8, 2013.
+During the summer we offer two five-week sessions in Washington; the 2014 session dates are May 27th – June 27th and June 30th – August 1st.
+The deadline to apply is Friday, March 15, 2014.

 All internships in my office are unpaid and candidates who are chosen for the Washington, D.C. office will be responsible for paying their travel and living expenses.

 Our internship program is open to all area college students, regardless of major.